Causes of rain. Why is it raining? Why is it raining

 • Lakes.

-And many other reservoirs of different sizes.
+And many other bodies of water different sizes.

-Why is it cloudy when it rains
+Why is it cloudy when it rains?

-We also have a little rain
+We're also a little rainy

-The fact is that in living organisms to some extent or me water is present.
+The fact is that in living organisms to some extent or by me water is present.
 When the Sun heats us up, it is very important to cool down in time.

 Why does it rain most often in autumn?

-And other countries have their rainy seasons - in Vietnam, for example, it lasts from May to November.
+And other countries have their own rainy seasons - in Vietnam, for example, it lasts from May to November.

-Helpful1 1 Not very good
+Helpful1 1 Not very helpful

 Comments0